Japan

 But here’s the twist: losing to Shida-san was almost... liberating.
 By the time I crawled to the end, he’d somehow transformed the race into a ritual, a reminder that these mountains don’t care about time or trophies.
 Shida-san’s teachings are embedded in every cedar and waterfall—quiet reminders that in this forest, you’re just another wandering spirit, learning to let go.

 Back at the base, he gave me a nod.
 “You’re ready for next time,” he said.
 Maybe he was just being polite, or maybe he really saw potential.
-Either way, next time, I’m bringing a shortcut.
+Either way, next time, I’m taking a shortcut.

-My Nagano escapade nearing its end, I head to Hatano Restaurant for dinner.
+My Nagano escapade nearing its end, I head to Hatano restaurant for dinner.
 Nestled in a countryside house, the restaurant serves a seven-course feast with ingredients sourced from nearby farms.
 Each dish feels like a love letter to Japan’s culinary soul—meticulously plated and packed with flavours that are both foreign and comfortingly familiar.
 By the time dessert rolls around, I’ve declared it the best Japanese meal I’ve ever had.

 As I savour the final bite, I realise Nagano has somehow seeped into my bones.
 It’s not just the temples or the food or even the cedar-scented air—it’s the mix of reverence and playfulness, of secrets kept and secrets shared.
 Nagano is not a place you visit; it’s a place that stays with you, quietly transformative in ways you might only understand later.
 For now, I raise a final glass to the day and think: if paradise is real, it’s hiding somewhere in the shadowy corners of Zenkoji Temple, waiting for those brave enough to reach out and find it.